toklok/mbta_app/README.md

 Go to [`Phoenix and SSL localhost`](https://ohanhi.github.io/phoenix-ssl-localhost.html) to create a self-signed signature so we can use [`Geo Location`](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/Using_geolocation), and
 [`Phoenix documentation for SSL`](http://www.phoenixframework.org/docs/configuration-for-ssl).
-You will need to configure Chrome if that is your browser, I configured Chrome using [`Stack Overflow`](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/Using_geolocation)
+You will need to configure Chrome if that is your browser, I configured Chrome using [`Stack Overflow`](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/Using_geolocation) or you could go as far as [`Routing securely with Phoenix Framework`](https://kronicdeth.github.io/routing-securely-with-phoenix-framework/#/).

+You can visit [`MBTA Developer Portal`](http://realtime.mbta.com/Portal/Home/Download) and grab the Open Development Key to also try out the application.

 ## Learn more